October 23, 2018 at 9:12 pm #54572

 BTW, people, I’m currently reading a set of books about the history of Christianity.
 It’s a twelve book set, that starts at Pentecost and follows christian history up to the twenty-first century.
 They are really well done, very interesting and informative and I would recommend them to anyone.
 There called The Christians: The First 2,000 Years.
 You should totally check them out!

-- This reply was modified 5 months ago by Eden Anderson.
+- This reply was modified 5 years, 1 month ago by eden anderson.

 "But how could you live and have no story to tell?" - Fyodor DostoyevskyOctober 24, 2018 at 10:51 am #54662